 Conservatory/Scene Study/ Beginning Technique

-Pamela Scott is very proud to be a member of the T. Schreiber School of Film and Theatre teaching faculty.
-She has taught and directed there since 2003.
-Pamela was previously a full time guest director and teacher at the American Academy of Dramatic Arts for 12 years and a teacher of on camera acting classes and film genre classes at The N.Y.
-Conservatory for Dramatic Arts for 5 years.
-She has directed at N.Y.U. in their Dramatic Writing Program and Stella Adler in their 4th year conservatory.
-She also directed at The Actors Studio Playwright and Directors Workshop and was a member of the Actors Studio Playwright/ Directors Unit under the auspice of Estelle Parsons and Arthur Penn.
-She is the Producing Artistic Director for Aching Dogs Theatre Co for the last 20 years.
-She is also the Creator and Artistic Director for Lunch:Live! an industry showcase.
-Pamela currently coaches Julia Garner in the original Netflix series Ozark with Jason Bateman and Laura Linney.
+Pamela Scott is very proud to be a member of the T. Schreiber teaching faculty where she has taught and directed since 2003.
+Pamela was previously a full time guest director and teacher at the American Academy of Dramatic Arts, Stella Adler and a teacher of on camera acting classes and film genre classes at The N.Y.
+Conservatory for Dramatic Arts.
+She has directed at N.Y.U. in their Dramatic Writing Program.
+She also directed at The Actors Studio Playwright and Directors Workshop and was a member of the Actors Studio Playwright/ Directors Unit under the auspices of Estelle Parsons and Arthur Penn.
+She has been the Producing Artistic Director for Aching Dogs Theatre Co for the last 20 years.

-Pamela is a playwright.
-Her play “The Unwrapping of Christmas” won the Columbia University’s Alan Contini award for best new play.
+Pamela is also a playwright.
+Her play “The Unwrapping of Christmas” won Columbia University’s Alan Contini award for best new play.
 Her play “Home” came in second place.
-She has had 22 one acts and 5 Full-length plays produced in New York City at such theatres as, The Irish Arts Center, West Bank Downstairs Theatre, the Hudson Guild Theatre and The Kraine Theatre.
-Pamela coaches actors privately for auditions and works with the actors when they book the job.
-Julia Garner has been a private student of hers for 8 years.
-She coached her on all her films including; “Electrick Children”, “We Are What We Are” and “Grandma” with Lily Tomlin.
+She has had 22 one acts and 5 full-length plays produced in New York City at such theatres as The Irish Arts Center, West Bank Theatre, Hudson Guild and the Kraine Theatre.
+Pamela coaches actors privately for auditions as well as on site film projects.
+One of her most recognizable clients is Emmy Award Winner Julia Garner who she continues to work with on various projects.
 Pamela is a proud union member of AEA, SAG/AFTRA, SDC, and The Dramatists Guild of America.

 This class gives beginning actors the basic tools of technique.
 Group and individual work includes physical and vocal warm ups, relaxation/concentration exercises, improvisation and sensory work.
 Partner work emphasizes moment to moment truthfulness with the objective to prepare the actor for scene study.Learn More